Careium/code-challenge-careium/README.md

 We want you to create a traffic alert service that uses a public traffic incident system as source for sending updates to geo-located connected clients.
 Think about scoping and time.
 Don't overspend your time.

+Feel free to use 3rd party providers for SMS, email etc. Twilio is a popular one

 Coding Challenge
 ----------------